Systolic geometry and simplicial complexity for groups: Simplicial complexity

 Given a group $G$ we denote by

 the free product of $n$ copies of $G$.
 As the function $\kappa(G_{(n)})$ is sublinear in $n$ according to inequality (\ref{ineq:kappa}), we can define the {\it stable simplicial complexity} by

-In this section we show that $\kappa_{\infty}(G)>0$ for any unfree group $G$.
-That is, albeit simplicial complexity is not additive, its asymptotic behaviour for free products of a same group is essentially linear.
+In this section we show that $\kappa_{\infty}(G)>0$ for any group $G$ which is not free.
+That is, albeit simplicial complexity is not additive, its asymptotic behaviour for free products of the same group is essentially linear.
 The analogous question for systolic area is completely open.